Variational Graph Generator for Multi-View Graph Clustering: Experiments

 \subsubsection{Parameter Sensitive Analysis}

 Figure~\ref{fig:sensitive} depicts how much the parameter $\rho$ and $\tau$ influence VGMGC.
-In general, the influences of both $\rho$ and $\tau$ are minor to VGMGC, and $\rho$ is more influential than $\tau$.
-We also can see that the ACC performs stable on the two datasets with the variation of ACC within 3\%.
+In general, $\rho$ is more influential than $\tau$, and the influences of both $\rho$ and $\tau$ are minor to VGMGC.
+The stable performance regarding the two parameters is because they can only sharpen or smooth, rather than determine, the positive or negative influences from multiple views, and these influences are also adaptively adjusted by VGMGC itself.
+More specifically, Eq.~\eqref{eqBelief} shows that the belief of each view is determined by the adaptively adjusted scores instead of hyper-parameter $\rho$.
+Similarly, Eq.~\eqref{eqRepara} indicates that the temperature parameter $\tau$ cannot determine the final distribution of the generated graph.
+It is also notable that the ACC performs stable on the two datasets with the variation of ACC within 3\%.
 Looking into the results of NMI, VGMGC has a more stable performance on DBLP.
 Specifically, it can be seen that NMI trends to increase on ACM but decrease on DBLP as the hyper-parameter $\rho$ increases.
 We could speculate that the information from different views may be harmful on ACM but more compatible and helpful on DBLP.
-This is due to the fact that the $\rho$ determines how much the bad view influence our model, as discussed in Section~\ref{SecMVFusion}.
-VGMGC, on the other hand, behaves relatively stable for different values of $\tau$ which impacts on the distribution of $s_{ij}$.
+This is because the $\rho$ influences how much the bad view affects our model, as discussed in Section~\ref{SecMVFusion}.
+VGMGC, on the other hand, behaves relatively stable for different values of $\tau$ which impacts the distribution of $s_{ij}$.

-Furthermore, we explore a wider range of $\tau$ to see how it influences the distribution of generated graph.
-The distribution of generated graph is represented by the mean and variance of $s_{ij}$.
-From Table~\ref{tab:tau}, the variance of $s_{ij}$ falls and its mean value closes to 50\% gradually as $\tau$ increasing.
-This is because increasing $\tau$ injects more noise whose distribution subjects to $Uniform(0,1)$ to $s_{ij}$, which is consistent with the theory.
+Furthermore, we explore a wider range of $\tau$ to observe its influence on the distribution of the generated graph, which is represented by the mean and variance of $s_{ij}$.
+According to Table~\ref{tab:tau}, as $\tau$ increases, the variance of $s_{ij}$ decreases and its mean value gradually approaches 50\%.
+This occurs because increasing $\tau$ introduces more noise from a uniform distribution ($Uniform(0,1)$) into $s_{ij}$, which consistently aligns with the theory.